If all you have is a spreadsheet, you’ll be forced to think in rows and columns.

 2. Choose a digital idea board software

-Choose a tool like ClickUp Whiteboard, which is purpose-designed for teams to collaborate, ideate, and take action.
+Choose a tool like the AI-powered ClickUp Whiteboard, which is purpose-designed for teams to collaborate, ideate, and take action.
 It offers:

-- Flexible to add elements with a large canvas
+- Flexibility to add elements with a large canvas

-- Simple to connect/rearrange elements based on the progress of the conversations
+- Ease of connecting/rearranging elements based on the progress of the conversations

-- Editable to keep updated in real-time, with features to drag-and-drop elements as you need
+- Quick edits to keep updated in real-time, with features to drag-and-drop elements as you need

-- Adaptable with capabilities to add notes/comments and connect existing documents/tasks
+- Adaptability with capabilities to add notes/comments and connect existing documents/tasks

-- Customizable with the ability to draw, type, add shapes, and even add emojis, if you please
+- Customizability with the ability to draw, type, add shapes, and even add emojis, if you please

 Once you’ve chosen the best whiteboard software and invited team members to it, you’re all set to begin.